- If you've met with the We couldn’t create a new partition error message, you were probably trying to install Windows 10.

-- Couldn’t create partition or locate an existing one Windows 10 – Many users reported this error message while trying to install Windows 10.
-If you encounter this problem, be sure to try some of the solutions from this article.
+- Couldn’t create partition or locate an existing one in Windows 10 – If you encounter this problem, be sure to try some of the solutions from this article.

 - We couldn’t create a new partition error 0x8004240f, 0x80042468 – Sometimes this error message might be followed by error code 0x8004240f or 0x80042468.
 If you encounter this problem, you might be able to fix it by formatting your hard drive.

-- We couldn’t create a new partition Windows setup, Windows 10 USB – Many users reported this problem while trying to install Windows 10 from their USB flash drive.
-If you encounter this problem, simply disconnect all additional USB drives and check if that solves the issue.
-Alternatively, you can try using a USB 2.0 flash drive to install Windows.
+- We couldn’t create a new partition Windows setup, Windows 10 USB – If you encounter this problem, simply disconnect all additional USB drives and check if that solves the issue.

 - We couldn’t create a new partition unallocated space – This is another problem that can appear while trying to install Windows 10.
 To fix it, you might have to check your partitions and their configuration.

-- Start Windows 10 setup using bootable USB or DVD.
+- Start Windows 10 setup using a bootable USB or DVD.

-- If you get We couldn’t create a new partition error message close the setup and click the Repair button.
+- If you get the We couldn’t create a new partition error message, close the setup and click the Repair button.

 - Choose Advanced tools and then select Command Prompt.